 The reverse mortgage residual income (RI) requirements are a key component of the FHA reverse mortgage lending requirements.
 So what are the requirements?
 How does residual income work?
 Why is it important?

 Residual income was implemented with the new financial assessment guidelines rolled out in 2014.
-It’s important because it helps lenders determine if an applicant has the financial ability to pay their property charges.
+It’s important because it helps lenders determine if you have the financial ability to pay your property charges.

-If an applicant doesn’t meet the income standards, the lender may require a life expectancy set-aside (LESA).
-A LESA can be avoided if an applicant can document certain compensating factors that make up for the income shortfall.
-If one or more compensating factors cannot be documented, a LESA may be required or the applicant may not qualify at all (depending on the seriousness of the income shortfall).
+If your residual income doesn’t meet FHA’s requirements, your lender may require a life expectancy set-aside (LESA).
+A LESA can be avoided if you can document certain compensating factors that make up for the residual income shortfall.
+If one or more compensating factors cannot be documented, a LESA may be required or you may not qualify at all (depending on the seriousness of the income shortfall).

-Residual income is calculated by adding up monthly income and deducting debt payments (excluding mortgage payments to be eliminated by the reverse mortgage), monthly property charges, and an estimate of utility and maintenance costs.
+Residual income is calculated by adding up your monthly income and deducting debt payments (excluding mortgage payments to be eliminated by the reverse mortgage), monthly property charges, and an estimate of utility and maintenance costs.
 Utility and maintenance costs are estimated based on the region and square footage of the home.